ramkrishna757575/hot-plug-wfb-nics/README.md

-# Hot Plug Wifi Adapters for Radxa GroundStation (PixelPilot rk)
+# Hot Plug Wifi Adapters for OpenIPC Radxa GroundStation (PixelPilot_rk)

 ## Description
 Configure the `autoload-wfb-nics.sh` script in your Radxa GroundStation to enable the support for hot plugging Wifi Adapters.